 A simple anti-inflammatory snack is a mix of seeds and nuts, which could include:

-Foods rich in vitamin D may also help reduce inflammation.
-Examples include:
+Foods rich in vitamin D

-- low-fat milk fortified with vitamin D
+- fortified foods, such as milk and soy milk fortified with vitamin D

 Foods to avoid